Qwynn/ExpandedWoodworkingVG/README.md

 [![RimWorld Alpha 16](https://img.shields.io/badge/RimWorld-Alpha 16-brightgreen.svg)](http://rimworldgame.com/)

 # Expanded Woodworking for Vegetable Garden
-Expanded Woodworking is an updated fork of ItchyFlea's Extended Woodworking.
+Expanded Woodworking for Vegetable Garden is a compatibility patch which extends Expanded Woodworking's functionality to Vegetable Garden.

 ## Installation
 Drop the latest release into your `RimWorld/Mods` folder.